 This is an immersive outdoor experience from Strokestown Park, Co.
 Roscommon through six counties to the Quays in Dublin, marking the poignant ill-fated story of assisted emigration in Ireland during the Famine in 1847.
 Read more here.

-Our Gardens are now open Wednesday-Sunday 10.30am – 4.00pm with tea/coffee takeaway available.
-We look forward to resuming guided tours of Strokestown Park House very soon.
+Our Gardens are open Wednesday-Sunday 10.30am – 4.00pm with tea/coffee takeaway available.

-The National Famine Museum & our Café are currently closed for redeveopment.
+Strokestown Park House & The National Famine Museum & Café are currently closed for redeveopment.
 In spring 2022 the new, state-of-the-art National Famine Museum and Visitor Centre will be launched.